-MA Musical Theatre Creatives
+MA Musical Theatre Writing

-MA Musical Theatre Creatives at Leeds Conservatoire
+MA Musical Theatre Writing at Leeds Conservatoire

-Our MA Musical Theatre Creatives is an individually-tailored MA for anyone interested in creating new musical theatre and a professional career as a creative in the industries, whether as a composer, writer, choreographer, lyricist or something that has yet to be defined.
+Our MA Musical Theatre Writing is the first and only course in the UK specifically designed to develop the next generation of Musical Theatre composers, lyricists, and librettists.
+It is an individually tailored programme for anyone interested in creating new musical theatre and pursuing a professional career as a creative within the industry, whether as a composer, writer, lyricist, or any combination of the above.

-Working with leading institutions from across the North and with practitioners that include composers, lyricists, and book-writers (the creative team of a musical), students will leave the course with a portfolio of work to take into the industry, to peers to build a creative team with, and leave with a unique artistic voice to shape the theatre of tomorrow.
+By collaborating with leading institutions across the North of England and internationally renowned practitioners (including professional composers, lyricists, book writers, dramaturgs, and facilitators) students will graduate with a strong portfolio of work, a deep understanding of how to build and lead a creative team, and a distinctive artistic voice to help shape the Musical Theatre of tomorrow.

 Course overview